cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 *defines: loading operations*
 <br>Name of the relation this satellite will track the validity for.
 This is only used for satellites
 whithout any field mapping.
 The relation name must be valid for the satellites parent.

+Announcement for Release 0.7.0: To express test scenarios 3370-34230,3550,3560 "tracked_relation_name" will be changed to "tracked_key_sets[]", allowing the declaration of a key set combination .

 **history_depth_criteria**
 (mandatory when history_depth_limit is set)